 The poorest undergraduate college, Mansfield, does not perform much better, finishing 27th out of the thirty ranked.

-The report said poorer colleges had smaller libraries – 160,000 volumes at Christ Church compared with 40,000 at Wadham – and fewer computers.
+The report noted that poorer colleges had smaller libraries – 160,000 volumes at Christ Church compared with 40,000 at Wadham – and fewer computers.

 They also paid fellows less, making it harder to attract the best to their colleges.